expo/expo/docs/pages/guides/splash-screens.md

 - **In the middle**, we are in the Expo Go app and we are loading a published app.
 Notice that again the splash image does not appear immediately.
 - **On the right**, we are in a standalone app.
 Notice that the splash image appears immediately.

-### Using a `.xib` file as the launch screen for the standalone iOS app

-For iOS, you can also choose to use a `.xib` interface builder document as the splash screen of the standalone iOS app.
-Simply set `ios.splash.xib` in **app.json** to the path to your `.xib` file.
-Using a `.xib` file is not compatible with `expo prebuild` and EAS builds.

-> **Note**: `.xib` file will only be used in the standalone app.
-The splash image will continue to be used in the Expo Go app.

 ### Splash screen API limitations on Android

 Splash screen behaves in most cases exactly the same as in iOS case.